StupidRepo/PPGModCompiler/README.md

 # PPGModCompiler
 An open-sourced version of the People Playground Mod Compiler ("PPGMC" or "PPGModCompiler").
-This works on Apple Silicon Chip Macs (M1 MBP, M1 MBA, etc.)
+This works on macOS, Linux and Windows.

 **People Playground (PPG) and PPGMC was made by Studio Minus (https://studiominus.nl)**

 # How to Use